lanserxt/cllocationsimulator/README.md

 ### Swift Package Manager

-To integrate `cllocationsimulator` into your Xcode project using Swift Package Manager, follow these steps:
+To integrate `CLLocationSimulator` into your Xcode project using Swift Package Manager, follow these steps:

 1. Open your project in Xcode.
 2. Go to "File" > "Swift Packages" > "Add Package Dependency..."